 - Group and Individual Counseling

-Parents may request a conference with their child's counselor or a classroom teacher by calling Mrs. Epstein, Counseling Center Secretary at 686-3649.
+Parents may request a conference with their child's counselor or a classroom teacher by calling Mrs. Formato, Counseling Center Secretary at 686-3649.

 - before homeroom

 - with a pass from their teacher